1. Home

 Traveling with babies and toddlers can be challenging.
 We want to make it a little easier.

 Currently, strollers must be folded before boarding most MTA NYCT buses.
-As of Spring 2023, we are expanding our successful Open Stroller pilot program, with Designated Open Stroller Areas coming to more than 1,000 buses.
+In Spring 2023, we began expanding our successful Open Stroller pilot program, with Designated Open Stroller Areas added to more than 1,000 buses.

-By the end of 2023, stroller areas will be on board the following buses:
+As of the end of 2023, stroller areas are on board the following buses:

 • Brooklyn: B1, B3, B6/6 LTD, B36, B64, B74